LuchezarVelkov/VisualStudio_Snippet/README.md

 Instal "Snipet Designer" and add snippets

-From Visual Studio 2017 go to:
+From Visual Studio 2017 go to
 > Tools <
 ->
 > Extensions and updates... <